 *How To Cook The Perfect Maqloubi: 9 Tips And Tricks You Should Know – worth checking out this blog for your perfect Maqloubi before you begin making this recipe.

 *Arabian spice is my blend known in the Middle East as Bharat -8 spice blend.
 You can find it at Middle Eastern grocery stores and various supermarkets.
 Otherwise substitute with 5 spice or allspice.

 *Remember to season your stock with salt.

 *The pine nuts and almonds can be optional.
 If you don’t have them don’t stress, the dish will still be delicious.

-Slice the eggplants lengthways approximately 1 ½ cm thick.
+Peel and slice the eggplants lengthways approximately 1 cm thick.
 If you cut them too thin, they won’t hold their shape and will fall apart while assembling in the pot.
 Salt them well and place them upright in a colander for at least 1 hour to drain the water.

 To make the chicken, place the whole chicken along with the rest of the ingredients in a large pot.
-Bring to a boil, skim off any froth, then reduce the heat and simmer for 45 minutes or until the chicken is tender.
+Cover generously with water and bring to a boil, skimming off any froth, then reduce the heat and simmer for 1 hour or until the chicken is tender.
 Remove the chicken from the broth and set aside.
 Strain the broth through a fine sieve and season with salt.
 Set aside the stock.

 When the chicken is cool enough to handle, remove, and discard the skin and bones.
 Shred the meat in large pieces.

 Meanwhile, heat 2 tablespoons of olive oil in a small pan over medium-high heat and fry the pine nuts, stirring constantly, until golden.
 Drain on a paper towel and set aside.